Societe Generale Ghana: Overview

 According to its website, the bank is the 5th largest commercial bank in Ghana by assets, as of December 2011.
 As of December 2010, the bank's total assets were valued at approximately US$423.4 million (GHS:685.9 million), with shareholders' equity of approximately US$71.9 million (GHS:116.2+ million).
 The bank markets the "Sika" program including the SIKA Card, a credit card and the Sikatext Initiative Program.
 The bank is actively investing in internet banking.

 Société Générale Group

-The bank is one of the Société Générale subsidiaries.
-Out of these, seventeen (17) are in Africa, in the countries of: Algeria, Benin, Burkina Faso, Cameroon, Chad, Côte d’Ivoire, Egypt, Ghana, Guinea, Equatorial Guinea, Madagascar, Mauritania, Morocco, Senegal, South African Republic, and Tunisia.
+The bank is one of the subsidiaries of Société Générale.
+Several of these are located in Africa, in the following countries: Algeria, Benin, Burkina Faso, Cameroon, Chad, Côte d’Ivoire, Egypt, Ghana, Equatorial Guinea, Madagascar, Mauritania, Morocco, Senegal, South Africa, and Tunisia.

+In 2024, the group announced that it would cease operations in Guinea.

 Ownership

 The bank's stock is listed on the Ghana Stock Exchange and is traded under the symbol: SG-SSB.
 Major shareholders in the bank include the following corporate entities and individuals: